quanterall/HaskellMaterials/README.md

 ## Learning Haskell

-Learning Haskell is a challenge, much like learning any programming language.
+Learning Haskell is hard, much like learning any programming language.
 I've found that many people seem to make it an unnecessarily hard one because they imagine there is more theoretical background that you have to learn in order to use Haskell.
 This is for the most part a fiction that people convince themselves of.
 Haskell is first and foremost a practical language meant to solve problems and there is very little that you can get out of theoretical (math or programming language theory) knowledge when it comes to getting things done in it.

 There are some things I would like to stress to everyone who wants to learn Haskell: